 How much does it cost for me to do KAP with my patients?

 Treatment cost depends on the duration of the session and whether or not your patient wants other Combination Infusion Therapy medicines such as NAD+ and/or Glutathione in addition to Ketamine.
 For our standard Ketamine plus IV nutrients infusions you will be charged the following:

 - 60 minute session - $725

 - 120 minute session - $995

 If you suffer from chronic pain, you probably know all too well how difficult it can be to treat.
 The long road of evaluations, diagnoses, and attempts to relieve the pain can leave you mentally and physically exhausted, and no better off than when you started.
-Even worse, it may also lead to opiate addiction.
 Pain management is a field of medicine that helps you manage your pain better through a number of different treatments, often used in combination, such as:

 - Physical therapy

 - Alternative therapies, such as acupuncture and chiropractic care

 - While pain management can be effective, if your chronic pain resists these treatments, it might be time to give ketamine and/or NAD+ therapy a try.

 How can Ketamine and NAD+ address chronic pain?